These are the best 4K TVs running Android TV

 Bottom line

-The best Android TVs have gone through their share of hiccups since they originally launched, but the maturation process is only making smart TV interfaces more competitive.
+The best Android TVs have gone through their share of hiccups since they originally launched, but the maturation process only makes smart TV interfaces more competitive.
 Sure, you can buy a great Android TV box, but it's becoming more integrated in panels, which goes along with how app compatibility and other features have improved.

-Some do it better than others, and while this is an impressive group to choose from, the Sony A8H Bravia OLED strikes the best balance of quality, performance, and versatility.
-It won't come cheap, but you get something you will probably be satisfied with for years to come.
+Some do it better than others, and while this is an impressive group to choose from, the Sony A80J Bravia OLED TV strikes the best balance of quality, performance, and versatility.
+There are two HDMI 2.1 ports in there, so you can enjoy next-gen gaming at 120fps.
+It won't come cheap, but you get something you will be satisfied with for years to come.
 Plus, Sony updates Android TV through firmware updates to improve it further.
 You get what you pay for, and that's no exception with a really good 4K TV.

 Credits — The team that worked on this guide